falcosecurity/falco/proposals/20200504-falco-artifacts-scope.md

 # Packages

 Official packages for X86_64 only.
+All package names should contain a version which is not specified below.

 The following convention MUST be used for all packages.